volt-protocol/whitepaper/README.md

 ## VCON Veto Module
 A minority of XX% of the VCON supply can veto a proposal passed by a larger VCON majority.
 This means that a small quorum can pass uncontroversial proposals, but larger participation is needed if there are dissenters.

-## Emergency Mode
-Either VCON or VOLT holders can blacklist a yield venue with an appropriate quorum.
-This activates “Emergency Mode” as described in this document, where further deposits into the venue are blocked and a Sentinel attempts to withdraw funds.

-## Venue Vesting
-When a new yield venue is onboarded by VCON vote, it will have a deposit ceiling that starts at 0 and increments toward 100% (or perhaps some other maximum, depending on venue type) of the PCV over a significant period of time.
-This allows for VOLT or VCON holders to act to blacklist a malicious or dangerous venue even after it has been onboarded.